 This is one of those mind-blowing facts that seems to take people back.

-Carbs are in bread, pastas, and sweets, what the heck are they doing in vegetables?
+Carbs are in bread, pasta, and sweets, what the heck are they doing in vegetables?

 I can’t tell you why they’re there.
 They’re just there.